 \subsection{Preserving convexity}

 If $A$ and $B$ satisfy some property $P$, it is natural to ask when the subgroup they generate still enjoys $P$.
-The feature we focus on in the second half of the paper is \emph{hierarchical quasiconvexity} (HQC for short), which is the analogue of quasiconvexity in the HHS world.
-A hierarchically quasiconvex subgroup of a HHG is itself a hierarchically hyperbolic space, and therefore it enjoys numerous properties regarding, for example, a coarse median structure and a quadratic isoperimetric function \cite{Bow13, Bow18}, its asymptotic dimension \cite{asdim}, and the arrangement patterns of top-dimensional quasiflats \cite{quasiflat}.
+The feature we focus on in the second half of the paper is \emph{hierarchical quasiconvexity} (HQC for short), which is the analogue of quasiconvexity in the world of hierarchically hyperbolic groups.
+A hierarchically quasiconvex subgroup of a HHG enjoys numerous geometric properties regarding, for example, a coarse median structure and a quadratic isoperimetric function \cite{Bow13, Bow18}, its asymptotic dimension \cite{asdim}, and the arrangement patterns of top-dimensional quasiflats \cite{quasiflat}.
 Therefore, it is relevant to understand when the subgroup generated by two hierarchically quasiconvex subgroups is again hierarchically quasiconvex.
 We provide sufficient conditions for our amalgamation procedure to preserve hierarchical quasiconvexity (the exact statement is Theorem~\ref{thm:amalgamation_of_quasiconvex}): \begin{thmintro} Let $(G,\frakS)$ be a HHG, let $A,B\le G$ be two hierarchically quasiconvex subgroups, and let $C=A\cap B$.
 Suppose that: \begin{itemize} \item $A$ and $B$ satisfy the hypotheses of Theorem~\ref{thmintro:amalgamation}, for some $M\ge 0$; \item $A$ and $B$ \emph{fill all squares} (Definition~\ref{defn:fill_all_gaps}); \item $A$ and $B$ \emph{have no drift in the orthogonals} (Definition~\ref{defn:no_drift}). \end{itemize} There exists a constant $M_0\ge 0$, depending on $(G,\frakS)$ and the above data, such that, if $M\ge M_0$, then $\langle A,B\rangle_G\cong A*_C B$ is hierarchically quasiconvex in $(G,\frakS)$. \end{thmintro}

 Roughly, two HQC subgroups $A$ and $B$ fill all squares if, whenever two domains $U,V\in \frakS$ are orthogonal, if $A$ has large projection to $\C U$ and $B$ to $\C V$ then the intersection $A\cap B$ also has large projection to one of the domains.
 This property is equivalent to the fact that $A\cup B$ is hierarchically quasiconvex (see Lemma~\ref{lem:AUB}).